sarahciston/codingcare/posts/0critintro.md

 >"In each act of training, someone is making a claim about what we should know, how we should know what we know, and how that knowledge should be deployed.
 Each exposure to a dataset occurs because someone concluded that the information in that dataset should be used to determine a possible future." [@hakopianInstituteOtherIntelligences2022]

+Machine learning, as a mass production, produces certainty from uncertainty – from millions of uncertainties, argues Louise Amoore [@amooreCloudEthicsAlgorithms2020].

 >"words encoding the bodies they cover.
 And despite everything the body remains." [@rankineCitizenAmericanLyric2014]